mradecker/rhacs-operator/README.md

 3. secured_cluster.yml which starts by ensuring the Central deployments are up and then installs the roxctl tool, authenticates it to central with the ROX_API_TOKEN, generates the init-bundle, creates the resulting sensor-tls, collector-tls, and admission-control-tls secrets which are needed for a cluster to join Central as a Secured Cluster.
 Finally, the Secured Cluster object is created which starts the deployments for sensor, collector, and admission controller.

 If you need to update Python3 to a newer version, follow the steps in https://phoenixnap.com/kb/upgrade-python

+If the playbook ends in an error No module named "Kubernetes", install the module with:

+python3 -m pip install kubernetes

+If it's missing a different module such as openshift, install the openshift module the same way.